gammazero/pymakeself/README.md

 `--quiet, -q` : Do not print any messages other than errors.

-`--sshinstall host_addr` : Install on the specified host.
+`--sshinstall host_addr` : Install on the specified host (i.e. root@devbox1).
 Multiple OK.
-Use scp to copy the installer to the host and then use ssh to run the installer.
+Uses scp to copy the installer to the host and then uses ssh to run the installer.

 `--tools, -t`  : Include installtools module.